-Gradual Induction is the process of shifting the role of instructional leadership and classroom manager from the Master Teacher to the Teacher Candidate over the student teaching experience.
+Gradual Induction is the process of shifting the role of instructional leadership and classroom manager from the Mentor Teacher to the Teacher Candidate over the student teaching experience.
 We divide the process into four phases to clarify roles and responsibilities.
 The Single Subject Credential Program at California State University Fullerton has always utilized a model of gradual induction for Teacher Candidate fieldwork.
-We have now added co-teaching activities as a way to shift roles of instructional leadership that occur throughout the 36-week placement for Master Teacher and Teacher Candidate.
+We have now added co-teaching activities as a way to shift roles of instructional leadership that occur throughout the 36-week placement for Mentor Teacher and Teacher Candidate.

 Shifts in Instructional Leadership and Teacher Roles

-- The Master Teacher role shifts from sole instructional leader and sole teacher to primary instructional leader and co-teacher (during Phases 1 and 2); to secondary instructional leader, co-teacher, and support provider (during Phases 3 and 4).
+- The Mentor Teacher role shifts from sole instructional leader and sole teacher to primary instructional leader and co-teacher (during Phases 1 and 2); to secondary instructional leader, co-teacher, and support provider (during Phases 3 and 4).